 - Become a generally better and more well-rounded nutritionist or dietitian

-If becoming a nutritionist is something that appeals to you, or if you’re already in the field and want a more holistic approach to your training and your practice, contact The Institute for the Psychology of Eating today.
+If this is a field of work that inspires you, or if you’re already in the field and want a more holistic approach to your training and your practice, we invite you to contact The Institute for the Psychology of Eating today.
 We’re happy to provide more information and answer all your questions!